How to use lube

 Heated lube: Creates a gentle warming sensation – great for winter sex.

-Tingling lube: Makes lady parts tingle and can increase the chance of orgasm.
+Tingle lube: Creates tingling sensations and can increase the chance of orgasm.

-Flavoured lube: Can make giving head easier to stomach.
+Flavoured lube: Can make giving head more appealing.
 Although remember to use a condom/dental dam too, as oral sex isn’t safe sex.

-Silicon based lube: Good for using in water for shower and bath fun.
+Silicon based lubricants: Good for using in water for shower and bath fun.

-Liquid beads: Available from America, girls can insert these small beads into their vagina and they’re supposed to keep you lubricated for four days.
-(Useful for dirty weekends.)
+Liquid beads: Available from America, you can insert these small beads into your vagina and they’re supposed to keep you lubricated for four days (useful for dirty weekends).

 Vaseline/petroleum jelly: Will rot condoms almost instantly.
 And can cause irritation in the vagina.

-Olive oil, or any other oil, including massage oil: also rots condoms and might sting
+Olive oil, coconut oil, or any other oil, including massage oil: also rots condoms and might sting.

 Next Steps